Ebola Fast Facts

 (Full historical timeline at bottom)

-Cases listed below include confirmed, probable or suspected cases of Ebola as of March-April, 2016 (World Health Organization and CDC):
+Cases listed below include confirmed, probable or suspected cases of Ebola as of April 13, 2016 (World Health Organization and CDC):

 (Full historical timeline at bottom)

-Cases listed below include confirmed, probable or suspected cases of Ebola as of March-April, 2016 (World Health Organization and CDC):
+Cases listed below include confirmed, probable or suspected cases of Ebola as of April 13, 2016 (World Health Organization and CDC):

 Italy - 1 case, 0 deaths